rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 var b = f (1) (2)
 ```

-But as you can all see, this is *highly inefficient*, since the compiler already *saw the source definition* of `f`
+But as you can all see, this is *highly inefficient*, since the compiler already *saw the source definition* of `f`.
-it can be optimized as below:
+It can be optimized as below:

 ```js
 function f(x,y,z) {return x + y + z}
 var a = f(1,2,3)
 var b = function(z){return f(1,2,z)}
 ```
-We do this optimization in the cross module level, however, such optimization will not work with *high order* function,
+We do this optimization in the cross module level, however, such optimization will not work with *high order* functions,
-i.e, callback
+i.e, callbacks.

 For example,

 ```ocaml
 let app f x = f x
 ```
-Since `f`'s arity is unknown, the compiler can not do any optimization (unless `app` get inlined), so we
+Since `f`'s arity is unknown, the compiler can not do any optimization (unless `app` gets inlined), so we
 have to generate code as below:

 ```js